Hopper is a tool that will assist you in your static analysis of executable files.

 Read another tutorial from @0xabad1dea:

-Analyzing Binaries with Hopper’s Decompiler
+Binaries with Hopper’s Decompiler